School Holiday Programme for Groups

 All of our holiday programme group visits are hosted by a Museum staff member and generally last 2 hours, including 1-1.25 hours of structured programme content and 45-50 minutes of exploration time for children and their leaders/supervisors to complete a Museum hunt.

-All of our group visits include a welcome and safety briefing - we set the scene for a safe and successful visit.
+All of our group visits include a welcome and safety briefing – we set the scene for a safe and successful visit.
+Our Education Officer Chris Davey explains what fun awaits in the video!

 Minimum numbers: 15 children.
 Smaller groups can be catered for but may be charged a minimum amount, subject to the Education Officer’s review.